Thomas Phifer

-Thomas Phifer (born 1953 in South Carolina) is an American architect based in New York City.
+Thomas Phifer is an American architect based in New York City.

-Phifer is perhaps best known for his design of the Glenstone Museum expansion in Potomac, Maryland, the North Carolina Museum of Art in Raleigh, North Carolina, the Corning Museum of Glass Contemporary Art + Design expansion, and the Brochstein Pavilion at Rice University in Houston, Texas.
+Phifer is best known for his design of the Glenstone Museum expansion in Potomac, Maryland, the North Carolina Museum of Art in Raleigh, North Carolina, the Corning Museum of Glass Contemporary Art + Design expansion, and the Brochstein Pavilion at Rice University in Houston, Texas.

 Phifer designed the new Museum of Modern Art in Warsaw, located on the northern side of Plac Defilad next to the Palace of Culture and Science.
 It was completed and opened in 2024.

 Around 2006, Phifer won the City Lights Design Competition, for his design of standard LED streetlights which replaced New York City’s high-pressure sodium streetlights starting in 2011.

 Biography

 Phifer was born in Columbia, South Carolina.
 He earned a Bachelor of Architecture degree in 1975 and a Master of Architecture degree in 1977, both from Clemson University.
 He also studied at the Daniel Center for Architecture and Urban Studies in Genoa, Italy in 1976.

 Phifer held the Stevenson Chair at the University of Texas and taught at Cornell University and the University of Pennsylvania.
 He served as the Louis I. Kahn Visiting Professor of Architectural Design at the Yale School of Architecture.
 He taught the Feltman Seminar at Cooper Union in the spring of 2022.

-Phifer launched his firm Thomas Phifer and Partners in 1997 after a decade of working for Richard Meier.
+Phifer established his firm Thomas Phifer and Partners in 1997. after a decade of working for Richard Meier.